cx-language/cx/docs/book/language-overview.md

   C++.
 - Pointers can be declared non-aliasing either individually or globally with a compiler flag.
 - The language provides a type-safe reallocation function for arrays, instead of just allocation and deallocation functions like C++.
-For example, the C* equivalent of C++'s `std::vector` makes use of this function.
+For example, the cx equivalent of C++'s `std::vector` makes use of this function.
 - Unsigned integer overflow is undefined.
 There are still functions to do wrapping arithmetic on both signed and unsigned integers, when needed.
 - Compiler is allowed to reorder struct fields.
 This can be prevented using an attribute or compiler flag.

-C* uses the open-source LLVM library as a code generation back-end, benefiting from all current and future optimizations implemented in LLVM.
+cx uses the open-source LLVM library as a code generation back-end, benefiting from all current and future optimizations implemented in LLVM.

 No hidden expensive operations, such as implicit calls to copy constructors and copy assignment operators like in C++.

 ## Transparent interoperation with existing C APIs

-C headers can be imported directly from C* code.
-The Clang API is used to parse the C headers and allow the contained declarations to be accessed from C* code.
-C* functions can be declared `extern "C"` to enable calling them from C.
+C headers can be imported directly from cx code.
+The Clang API is used to parse the C headers and allow the contained declarations to be accessed from cx code. cx functions can be declared `extern "C"` to enable calling them from C.

 Support for some level of interoperability with C++ APIs is a longer-term goal.